 The Importance of Physician Pipeline Planning

-Author: Ian Sullivan, Consultant
+Author: Ian Sullivan, Manager

 What does your physician pipeline look like right now?
 Are you prepared for unforeseen circumstances with physician staffing, such as an unexpected early retirement?
 If you are struggling with physician sourcing and ensuring that your hospital or system has the appropriate staffing resources to support your community in years to come, you are not alone.
 Institutions across the country are struggling to fill vacant physician positions through the traditional recruitment and hiring process.
 Unfortunately, this is not a challenge that is going away any time soon.
 The U.S. is facing a growing physician shortage projected to advance in severity within the decade.
 As a result, Physician Pipeline Planning is something that every hospital in America should be focusing on right now.